ECoDepth: Effective Conditioning of Diffusion Models for Monocular Depth Estimation: Conclusion

 \section{Conclusion}

 We presented a new architecture block Comprehensive Image Detail Embedding (\cide) module for robust monocular depth estimation in this paper.
 Our key idea is to highlight the limitations of using pseudo-captions to provide contextual information, and instead propose to use richer class-wise probability generated by a classification model, such as \vit.
 The motivation is that, while textual embedding typically highlight salient objects, class-wise probability vector preserves more details, including smaller objects in the background also.
 We implement the idea using proposed \cide module cascaded with a conditional diffusion pipeline for monocular depth estimation.
-We demonstrated the effectiveness of our approach on several benchmark datasets and showed that it outperforms \sota methods by a significant margin. \mypara{Acknowledgement} We thank Kartik Anand for assistance with some of the experiments.
-This work has been supported by funding through Staqu Technologies Pvt.
-Ltd., and Department of Science and Technology (DST), Government of India.
-The travel for Suraj Patni is supported through Research Acceleration funds of Department of Computer Science and Engineering, IIT Delhi.
+We demonstrated the effectiveness of our approach on several benchmark datasets and showed that it outperforms \sota methods by a significant margin.